cyberwarriorx/pseudosaturn/readme.txt

 Special Thanks
 --------------
-Thanks to my buds on #yabause and rhdn
+Thanks to my buds on #yabause, rhdn, and assemblergames -Amon
--Amon
 -Bacon
 -BlueCrab